-I. Department level procedures
+I. Department Level Procedures

-A. It is the DEO's responsibility to inform the candidate in writing in the year of appointment to a salaried clinical track position, in the year of any contract renewal, and at the beginning of the academic year in which the promotion decision will be made of the material that is required to be included in the promotion dossier, and of the candidate's responsibility to compile and submit the dossier by the specified date in the academic year of the promotion decision.
+A. It is the DEO's responsibility to inform the candidate in writing in the year of appointment to a research track position and in the year of any contract renewal of the material that is required to be included in the promotion dossier, and of the candidate's responsibility to compile and submit the dossier by the specified date in the academic year of the promotion decision.